Sevier Co. sherriff’s investigating Lockesburg shooting

 It happened around 12:19 a.m.
 138 Saline Bluff Road.

-The victim was taken to St. Michael’s Hospital in Texarkana, Texas.
-There is no word on the victim’s condition.
+Police confirmed that the victim is a male in critical condition and he was taken to St. Michael’s Hospital in Texarkana, Texas.

 They have not said whether the suspect has been charged.